Authorization to perform a real estate septic inspection – HB 1266

 Published on February 28, 2020

-close-up-door-focus-101808This article is includes news applicable to the first-time buyer or the broker who has closed on thousands of properties!
+This article is includes news applicable to the first-time buyer or the broker who has closed on thousands of properties!

 You rely on your septic system inspector to provide the utmost professional service with the legal authority to advise you and your client appropriately.

 Onsite (septic) systems are regulated at the state level, so the legal code at the State level prevails.
-The relevant Code of Virginia can be found here
+The relevant Code of Virginia can be found here.

 Recently, a bill was passed into law:

 HB 1266: Authorizes any individual who holds a valid onsite sewage system operator, onsite sewage system installer, or onsite soil evaluator license pursuant to § 54.1-2300 et seq. shall be authorized to perform a septic system inspection in connection with any real estate transaction, including refinancings.
-No person shall use the title “accredited septic system inspector” or perform a septic system inspection in connection with any real estate transaction unless he meets the requirement of this chapter.
+No person shall use the title “accredited septic system inspector†or perform a septic system inspection in connection with any real estate transaction unless he meets the requirement of this chapter.
 Also, provides that any individual who performs a septic system inspection in connection with any real estate transaction without meeting the requirements to perform such an inspection is guilty of a Class 3 misdemeanor.

 Furthermore: